liaochenlanruo/pgcgap/docs/index.md

     - Illumina reads assembly

       In this dataset, the naming format of the genome is “strain_1.fastq.gz” and “strain_2.fastq.gz”.
-The string after the strain name is “_1.fastq.gz”, and its length is 11, so "\-\-suffix_len" is set to 11.
+The string after the strain name is “_1.fastq.gz”, and its length is 11, so "\-\-suffix_len" was set to 11.

      ```
      pgcgap --Assemble --platform illumina --ReadsPath Reads/Illumina --reads1 _1.fastq.gz --reads2 _2.fastq.gz --kmmer 81 --threads 4 --suffix_len 11